HenSch90/SiD/Modul-E1_StudentService.md

 mv:

-ka1: (it1, it2, it3, it4, it5): finanzierungsbezogene Themen
+ka1: (it1 TO it5): !!finanzierungsbezogene Themen!!

-ka2: (it6, it7, it8, it9): persönliche Themen
+ka2: (it6 TO it9): !!persönliche Themen!!

-ka3: (it10, it11, it12, it13, it14, it15, it16, it17, it18, it19): studienbezogene Themen

-vc:
+ka3: (it10 TO it19): !!studienbezogene Themen!!

-SHOW it1 IF ibedsfin > 1
+vc1: SHOW it1 IF ibedsfin > 1

-SHOW it2 IF ibedfinbs > 1
+vc2: SHOW it2 IF ibedfinbs > 1

-SHOW it3 IF ibedfinwo > 1
+vc3: SHOW it3 IF ibedfinwo > 1

-SHOW it4 IF ibedkv > 1
+vc4: SHOW it4 IF ibedkv > 1

-SHOW it5 IF ibedafin > 1
+vc5: SHOW it5 IF ibedafin > 1

-SHOW it6 IF ibedpart > 1
+vc6: SHOW it6 IF ibedpart > 1

-SHOW it7 IF ibedfamu > 1
+vc7: SHOW it7 IF ibedfamu > 1

-SHOW it8 IF ibeddep > 1
+vc8: SHOW it8 IF ibeddep > 1

-SHOW it9 IF ibedsuch > 1
+vc9: SHOW it9 IF ibedsuch > 1

-SHOW it10 IF ibedvbew > 1
+vc10: SHOW it10 IF ibedvbew > 1

-SHOW it11 IF ibedvbki > 1
+vc11: SHOW it11 IF ibedvbki > 1

-SHOW it12 IF ibedvbhc > 1
+vc12: SHOW it12 IF ibedvbhc > 1

-SHOW it13 IF ibedllpran > 1
+vc13: SHOW it13 IF ibedllpran > 1

-SHOW it14 IF ibedaoz > 1
+vc14: SHOW it14 IF ibedaoz > 1

-SHOW it15 IF ibedabersw > 1
+vc15: SHOW it15 IF ibedabersw > 1

-SHOW it16 IF ibedaorg > 1
+vc16: SHOW it16 IF ibedaorg > 1

-SHOW it17 IF ibedabs > 1
+vc17: SHOW it17 IF ibedabs > 1

-SHOW it18 IF ibebsln > 1
+vc18: SHOW it18 IF ibebsln > 1

-SHOW it19 IF ibebssu > 1
+vc19: SHOW it19 IF ibebssu > 1

 av: